glFusion/evlist/README.md

 ## SYSTEM REQUIREMENTS
 evList has the following system requirements:

-    * PHP 5.6 and higher.
+    * PHP 7.0 and higher.
     * glFusion v1.7.0 or newer
     * lgLib plugin
-    * Paypal 0.6.0 or higher, if used.
+    * Shop Plugin 0.7.0 or higher, if used.

 evList makes use of the lgLib plugin to handle messages and PDF creation.